print("Another code cell with a second optional metadata syntax")

 21.4.1Interpretation of Ampère’s Law and vector calculus¶

 In this section, we discuss Ampère’s Law in the context of vector calculus and provide a different perspective, mostly for informational purposes.
-The integral that appears in Ampère’s Law is called the “circulation” of the vector field, :
+The integral that appears in Ampère’s Law is called the “circulation” of the vector field, B:

 The circulation, as its name implies, is a measure of “how much rotation there is in the field”.
 To visualize this, imagine that the vector field is a velocity field for points in a fluid.
 Regions of the fluid where there are little whirlpools (so called “eddies”), correspond to regions of the field with non-zero circulation (the sign of the integral tells us the direction of rotation, using the right-hand rule for axial vectors).
 Examples of field with and without circulation are shown in Figure 14.
 You will recognize that static electric charges create electric fields with no circulation (right panel), whereas static currents create magnetic fields with circulation.